Beautiful Puglia – A Road Trip Itinerary

 Budget: Zodiacus Residence – Booking.com | Agoda

 Make sure you have travel insurance you can trust when visiting Italy.
-We recommend True Traveller for their 5-star TrustPilot reviews, variety of cover options, best activities cover as standard, great prices, and excellent service.
+We highly recommend True Traveller for their 5-star TrustPilot reviews, variety of cover options, best activities cover as standard, great prices, and excellent service.

 Taranto